-If you’ve ever packed a school or work lunch, you know that having good containers is a game changer because they prevent leaks, spills, BPA contamination, melting in the microwave or dishwasher, mold accumulation in hard-to-reach crevices, and other unnecessary headaches.
+Plus, if you’ve ever packed a school or work lunch, you know that having good containers is a game changer.
+They help prevent leaks, spills, BPA contamination, melting in the microwave or dishwasher, mold accumulation in hard-to-reach crevices and other unnecessary headaches.

 So how do you separate the high-quality ones from the mediocre?
 Read on to find out how to choose the best storage containers for your needs, and see our 18 top picks for storing leftovers, meal-prepped food, pantry items and more.
 Or, use the links below to jump to a specific category.